Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 lasso_fit <- glmnet(x, y, alpha = 1) # Coefficients at three lambda values cbind( lam_big = round(coef(lasso_fit, s = 2.00)[, 1], 3), lam_mid = round(coef(lasso_fit, s = 0.50)[, 1], 3), lam_small = round(coef(lasso_fit, s = 0.05)[, 1], 3) ) #> lam_big lam_mid lam_small #> (Intercept) 25.218 28.322 31.417 #> crim 0.000 -0.057 -0.103 #> zn 0.000 0.000 0.036 #> indus 0.000 0.000 0.000 #> chas 0.000 2.419 2.763 #> nox 0.000 -12.141 -16.942 #> rm 3.842 4.126 3.874 #> age 0.000 0.000 0.000 #> dis 0.000 -0.783 -1.315 #> rad 0.000 0.000 0.198 #> tax 0.000 -0.002 -0.011 #> ptratio 0.000 -0.852 -0.931 #> black 0.000 0.007 0.009 #> lstat -0.438 -0.521 -0.529

 Walk the columns left to right.
-At a large lambda only rm (rooms per dwelling) and lstat (low-income population share) survive, which the housing literature has long called the two dominant predictors of median home value.
+At a large lambda only rm (rooms per dwelling) and lstat (low-income population share) survive, the two predictors the housing literature has long flagged as dominant.
 As lambda shrinks, more variables re-enter in rough order of importance.
 That ordered entry is why the Lasso path is sometimes called a variable selection path.

-Pull the names of non-zero predictors at a single lambda with one which() call.
+Pull the names of the non-zero predictors at any single lambda with one which() call.

 RVariables kept by Lasso at one lambda